INVERTED CINEMA

 This act signifies the victory of the periphery over the controlling centre.
 The underlying cause of this entire conflict is attributed to an excess of control and an excess of identity, Farquaad shown as being obsessed with himself, paralleling the concept of ego.

-The Triumph of the Periphery: Fiona's Transformation and Unconventional Unions
+The Triumph of the Periphery

 The devouring of Farquaad by the dragon is echoed by a subsequent structural transformation within the narrative: Princess Fiona, contrary to conventional fairy tale expectations, does not become a beautiful princess but rather becomes an ugly ogre.
 This transformation powerfully reinforces the theme that - the periphery has won.

+The narrative embraces the triumph of the marginal and the acceptance of unconventional forms.
 The newly married couple, Shrek and Fiona, choose to reside in a garlic clove, a humble and perhaps unusual dwelling for a royal couple.
-The narrative culminates in the depiction of an impossible mixture with the union of a dragon and a donkey.
+Another act 3 depiction of 'the new normal' shows of an impossible mixture with the union of a dragon and a donkey.
 This pairing is presented as an affirmation that "Love Is Love", transcending traditional boundaries and expectations.

 The final scene features the gingerbread man, now handicapped, uttering the phrase "God bless us everyone".
 This "everyone" takes on a heightened significance, extending beyond its original context to encompass all those who were previously excluded or marginalised, underscoring the inclusivity that arises from the margin's victory.